 - Been diagnosed with any of the cancers listed below.

 If you have used Zantac but have not been diagnosed with cancer, you should consult with a physician about whether you should be screened.
 The earlier you receive a cancer diagnosis, the better chance you have of beating it.
 Your best hope for recovering maximum compensation for the harm inflicted upon you is to retain legal representation as soon as possible.

-Zantac, the brand name of the drug known as “ranitidine,” is a non-prescription drug that reduces heartburn and other symptoms of gastroesophageal reflux disease or “GERD.”
+Zantac, the brand name of the drug known as “ranitidine,” is a drug that reduces heartburn and other symptoms of gastroesophageal reflux disease or “GERD.”
 Regular Zantac users may experience common side effects, such as stomach upsets, headaches, and insomnia.

 NDMA is commonly used in petroleum-based products such as gasoline and rocket fuel.
 NDMA contaminated Zantac may have carcinogenic effects, including:

 - Colon Cancer